 How energy efficient is the Marvin Essential window?

 The pultruded fiberglass of the Marvin Essential window is one of the best insulating materials for a window.
-They are non-conductive, which means they will not trap heat through the window and into your home.
+They are non-conductive and will not trap heat through the window and into your home.

 All Marvin windows are made to meet ENERGY STAR ratings.
-What this means is that the windows are put through various tests to meet maximum energy efficiency.
+This means that the windows are put through various tests to meet maximum energy efficiency.

-Marvin also offers four different Low-E glass glazings to increase the energy efficiency of your window.
+Marvin also offers four different Low-E glass glazings to increase your window's energy efficiency.

 The Marvin Essential window has 4% UV, 0% infrared, 0.27 SHGC, and an air infiltration rating of 0.25.